 - dramatic weight loss in a short period of time

-If you have one or more of these symptoms, you should visit your doctor.
+If you have one or more type 1 diabetes symptoms, you should visit your doctor.
+But if you have symptoms of ketoacidosis, you should get medical help right away.
+Ketoacidosis is a medical emergency.

 Type 1 diabetes is usually diagnosed through a series of tests.
-Because type 1 diabetes often develops quickly, people are diagnosed when they have signs and symptoms of high blood sugar and their blood glucose level is over 200 mg/dL.
+Because type 1 diabetes often develops quickly, people are diagnosed if they meet one of the following criteria:

-People with type 1 diabetes must take insulin everyday.
-The insulin is usually administered by injection.
-However, some people use an insulin pump.
-The pump injects insulin through a port in their skin.
+People with type 1 diabetes must take insulin every day.
+You usually take the insulin through an injection.
+But some people use an insulin pump.
+The pump injects insulin through a port in the skin.
 It can be easier for some people than sticking themselves with a needle.
 It may also level out blood sugar highs and lows.

 People with type 1 diabetes should eat regular meals and snacks to keep blood sugar stable.
 A dietitian familiar with diabetes can help to establish a healthy, balanced eating plan.
-Exercise also affects blood sugar and insulin amounts may need to be adjusted to account for this.
+Exercise also helps lower blood sugar levels.
+Insulin amounts may need to be adjusted according to your level of exercise.

 High blood sugar levels can cause damage to various parts of the body.
-Poorly managed diabetes increases the risk of these complications, which include:
+If diabetes isn’t managed properly, it increases the risk of the following complications:

 - increased heart attack risk